callbellchat/callbell-public-docs/docs/api_reference/webhooks/introduction.md

 ## How to subscribe to events

 :::info
-This can be done also programmaticaly from [WebhooksEndpoint](./../webhooks_api/introduction.md)
+This can be done also programmatically from [WebhooksEndpoint](./../webhooks_api/introduction.md)
 :::

 On your Callbell dashboard navigate to the [**"API Settings"**](https://dash.callbell.eu/settings/api_settings/webhooks) section and click on the "Webhooks" tab: